 Mount Wolverine and Mount Tuscarora - (10,795 feet)

-These two peaks are right at the end of Little Cottonwood Canyon.
+These two peaks are right above the upper end of Little Cottonwood Canyon.
 They are located close to each each other and are usually climbed together.
 Tuscarora is the first mountain you will get to if you climb up from Catherine Pass.
 There is a trail along the ridge.
 Mount Wolverine is the highest mountain in the area around Brighton.
-It has a nice alpine cirque on its northeast side.
-From the summit, you can see down into both Big and Little Cottonwood Canyons.
-They are good early season snow climbs.
-They can also be climbed from Twin Lakes Pass.
+It has a nice alpine cirque on its northeast side that offer good skiing and early season snow climbs.
+These peaks can also be approached from Twin Lakes Pass.

 Patsy Marley - (10,525 feet)

 Patsy Marley is located near Mount Wolverine and Mount Millicent on Cottonwood Ridge.
 It sits just outside the boundary of Alta Ski Resort.
 The mountain is on the north east edge of the Wolverine Cirque.
 There are great views of Big and Little Cottonwood Canyons and Brighton Ski Resort and Twin Lakes Reservoir.
 Patsy Marley is commonly accessed by Grizzly Gulch.
 You will see evidence left from the mining era in this canyon.
 The mountain can be seen spelled as Patsy or Patsey Marley.